 In 1983, an HHS task force was established to review the Department’s drug reimbursement regulations in 45 CFR Part 19.
 Specific concerns presented to the task force, coupled with the Department’s desire to take advantage of savings that are currently available in the marketplace for multiple source drugs, resulted in a revision of the regulations to change the procedures for drug payments.
 The final regulation was published on July 31, 1987 (52 Fed.
 Reg.
 28648).

-§
+Section 4401 of OBRA 1990, added §1927 to the Act on reimbursement for prescription drugs under the Medicaid program which augments the upper limits established by current regulations at 42 CFR 447.301-333.
+Section 1927(f)(2) of the Act contains a provision that establishes new criteria for adding new drugs to the current FULs.

 6305.1 Upper Limits Requirements.--